 Healing stones I recommend are those that increase the energy flow, allowing more light to pass to the area.
 Stones that regenerate the cells, purify the mind / body, restructure DNA (so the dis-eased cells can go back to normal) create balance and stability by grounding the healing energy into the person’s aura.

 Needless to say, this is complete nonsense.
 Crystals have no supernatural properties, and there is no evidence showing they can cure cancer by any means.
 Encouraging their use as a cancer treatment is irresponsible.

-Photo by Midnightblueowl from Wikipedia.
+The Wicca jewellery photo is by Midnightblueowl from Wikipedia.